MihaiAC/learning-react/learning_react/react_notes/React.md

 E.g: fetching data from an API, updating DOM manually, subscribing to events, setting timeouts or intervals or updating local storage.

 useEffect -> will be executed only after the component has been rendered.
-Dependencies specified: effect will only run if those dependencies changed.
+- Dependencies specified: effect will only run if those dependencies changed.
-Empty dependencies ([ ])  -> effect only runs once.
-No dependencies -> effect runs after each time app is rendered (can lead to infinite loop).
 What can a dependency be?
-Anything that triggers a re-render when it changes.
+Anything that triggers a re-render when it changes (or is it anything that is changed on a re-render?).
+Using a prop/function as a dependency?

+  Functions get re-created when the component they are in is executed again.
+So technically, they change - functions are objects in JS.
+Usage can lead to infinite loops.

+- Clean-up function: is run on component unmount and when the effect runs again.
+- Empty dependencies ([ ])  -> effect only runs once, on component mounting.
+- No dependencies -> effect runs after each time app is rendered (can lead to infinite loop).